Charlton Bullseye (fanzine)

-The Charton Bullseye was a fanzine published from 1975-76 by the CPL Gang highlighting Charlton Comics.
-It was a large format publication, with color covers on card stock and black & white interiors.
+The Charton Bullseye is a fanzine that was published in 1975–76 by the CPL Gang highlighting Charlton Comics.
+It was a large format publication, with color covers on card stock and black and white interiors.
 Charton Bullseye published several previously unpublished Charlton superhero and adventure stories, along with articles on Charlton comics, news, reviews, pinups, and more.

 History

 The CPL Gang was a group of comics enthusiasts who published the fanzine Contemporary Pictorial Literature (CPL) in the mid-1970s.
-Founded by Roger Stern and Bob Layton, the CPL Gang included Roger Slifer, Duffy Vohland, and the young John Byrne, all of whom themselves became comics professionals by the tail-end of the 1970s.
+Founded by Roger Stern and Bob Layton, the CPL Gang included Roger Slifer, Duffy Vohland, and a young John Byrne, all of whom themselves became comics professionals by the end of the 1970s.

 CPL rapidly became a popular fan publication, and led to the CPL Gang forming an alliance with Charlton.
 During the mid-1970s, both Marvel Comics and DC Comics were publishing in-house "fan" publications (F.O.O.M. and The Amazing World of DC Comics respectively), and Charlton wished to make inroads into the superhero market, as well as "establish a fan presence".
 The CPL Gang first got permission to publish a one-shot called Charlton Portfolio (actually CPL #9/10) in 1974 which included the unpublished sixth issue of Blue Beetle vol. 5 (1967 series).

 The positive response to Charlton Portfolio led to the CPL Gang getting approval to publish a Charlton-focused fanzine, Charlton Bullseye.
 This in turn led to Charlton giving Layton and Stern "access to unpublished material from their vaults by the likes of Steve Ditko, Jeff Jones and a host of others".
 Much of this material made it into the five issues of Charlton Bullseye.